 In this post, I’m going to share my favourite SEO tools and tell why you why I like them.
 If you’re looking for the best SEO tools that can help save time and effort from otherwise having to manually do things, continue reading.

 Whilst no SEO tool is ever going to do your work for you, these tools can be helpful for any SEO professional in their workflows and processes.
 You often get more data that you might not otherwise see.
-Whether you’re analysing your own websites to identify site issues or whether you’re looking to perform some competitor analysis to identify what their link strategy is or how they’re using content to generate traffic, these tools can help you with all this and more.
+Whether you’re analysing your own websites to identify site issues or whether you’re looking to perform some competitor analysis to determine what their link strategy is or how they’re using content to generate traffic, these tools can help you with all this and more.

 Tools by Google